Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Methodology

 \subsection{Problem Formulation}

-We use the teach and repeat framework as our localization pipeline \cite{Barfoot2010, Paton2016, Paton2017ICS, Burnett2022Ready}.
-During the initial `teach' phase, the vehicle collects sensor data along a route, which is used to construct local submaps stored as vertices in a pose graph.
-These vertices are connected by edges representing relative pose estimates, which are based on odometry.
-Fig.~\ref{fig:eye_candy} and \ref{fig:factor_graph} show odometry estimates and submap vertices as white and grey nodes, respectively.
+We use the teach and repeat framework as our localization pipeline \citep{Barfoot2010, Paton2016, Paton2017ICS, Burnett2022Ready}.
+During the initial mapping pass, the vehicle collects sensor data along a route, which is used to construct local submaps stored as vertices in a pose graph.
+These vertices are connected by edges representing relative pose estimates based on odometry.
+Fig.~\ref{fig:eye_candy} and \ref{fig:graph} show odometry estimates and submap vertices as white and grey nodes, respectively.

-During the `repeat' phase, the vehicle follows the same route, again using odometry estimates to build a new branch of the pose graph while simultaneously localizing against the previously recorded submaps.
+During the localization pass, the vehicle follows the same route, again using odometry estimates to build a new branch of the pose graph while simultaneously localizing against the previously recorded submaps.
 This localization step corrects for odometric drift without relying on global positioning.
-Odometry estimates that are localized against a submap are coloured green in Fig.~\ref{fig:eye_candy} and \ref{fig:factor_graph}.
+Odometry estimates that are localized against a submap are coloured green in Fig.~\ref{fig:eye_candy} and \ref{fig:graph}.